-B: The movie succeeds at being cute because it’s so real; it depicts real failures; Prousts’s life parallels this movie; very relatable because it depicts actual failure and actual problems.
+B: The movie succeeds at being cute because it’s so real; it depicts real failures, and a painfully real depiction of depression/mental illness; Prousts’s life parallels this movie; very relatable because it depicts actual failure and actual problems.

 M: Not much to dislike, though defining the mother character as just a mother is a little off-putting; plot gets a little over the top and unrealistic; a lot of bad decisions that seem kind of unrealistic, too.